IIIF/api/source/presentation/4.0/model.md

 ### angle
 {: #angle}

-The `angle` property is used with SpotLights and Spot Audio Emitters to define the radius of the cone of emitted light or sound.
+The `angle` property of Spot Lights and Spot Audio Emitters defines the dispersion of the cone of emitted light or sound.
 Note that the `fieldOfView` property is defined as the entire field of view, not half (as might be inferred from `angle` using radius).

 The value _MUST_ be a floating point number greater than 0 and less than 90, and is measured in degrees.
 If this property is not specified, then the default value is client-dependent.